-Different types of District records and a recommended retention period for those records are set forth on the attachment to this policyon the record retention schedule maintained by the Administrative Services department (UWCD Retention Schedule Updated 10-21-14).
-Although every effort has been made to provide a thorough list of the different types of District records, the attached listschedule is not all-inclusive, and there may be records which do not fall within one of the listed categories.
+Different types of District records and a recommended retention period for those records are set forth on the record retention schedule maintained by the Administrative Services department (UWCD Retention Schedule Updated 09-2019).
+Although every effort has been made to provide a thorough list of the different types of District records, the schedule is not all-inclusive, and there may be records which do not fall within one of the listed categories.
 In such case, the General Manager of the District is authorized to make a determination as to the appropriate retention period for the particular record.

-Each record on the attached listrecord retention schedule shall be maintained in District records for the period indicated.
+Each record on the record retention schedule shall be maintained in District records for the period indicated.
 In some instances, circumstances may exist which justify maintenance of a particular record for a longer period of time.
 The period of retention begins at the end of the fiscal year during which the record was created, not from the date of the record itself.